treeverse/lakeFS/docs/architecture/sizing-guide.md

 ### Disk
 lakeFS greatly benefits from fast local disks.
-A lakeFS instance doesn't require any strong durability guarantees from the underlying storage, as the disk is only ever used as a local caching layer, and not for long-term storage. lakeFS is designed to work with [ephemeral disks](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ssd-instance-store.html){: target="_blank" } - these are usually based on NVMe and are tied to the machine's lifecycle.
+A lakeFS instance doesn't require any strong durability guarantees from the underlying storage, as the disk is only ever used as a local caching layer for lakeFS metadata, and not for long-term storage. lakeFS is designed to work with [ephemeral disks](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ssd-instance-store.html){: target="_blank" } - these are usually based on NVMe and are tied to the machine's lifecycle.
 Using ephemeral disks lakeFS can provide a very high throughput/cost ratio,